just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Binary-Numbers.rst

     &lt;p&gt;One problem with binary  numbers is that it takes lots of digits to represent relatively small numbers.
 For example,  a number like 1 million would require 20 binary digits: 11110100001001000000.
-So, we often use the &lt;b&gt;hexadecimal (base 16)&lt;/b&gt; number system, which uses the digits 0-9 as well as the letters A-F to represent the decimal numbers 0-15.
+So, we often use the &lt;b&gt;hexadecimal (<span class="hover vocab yui-wk-div" data-id='base'>base</span> 16)&lt;/b&gt; number system, which uses the digits 0-9 as well as the letters A-F to represent the decimal numbers 0-15.
 Each 4 binary bits can be replaced by 1 hex digit. &lt;/p&gt;
     &lt;gcb-youtube videoid=&quot;qfgSLHxlJQs&quot; instanceid=&quot;YjCDRfhdZoZN&quot;&gt;&lt;/gcb-youtube&gt;
     (&lt;a target=&quot;_blank&quot; href=&quot;http://www.teachertube.com/video/hexoctal-348088&quot;&gt;Teacher Tube version&lt;/a&gt;)